skypilot-org/skypilot/docs/source/reservations/existing-clusters.rst

 Deploy SkyPilot on existing clusters
 ====================================

-This page will help you deploy SkyPilot on your existing clusters - whether it's on-premises machines or reserved instances on a cloud provider.
+This guide will help you deploy SkyPilot on your existing clusters - whether it's on-premises machines or reserved instances on a cloud provider.

 **Given a list of IP addresses and SSH keys,** SkyPilot will install necessary dependencies on the remote machines and configure itself to run jobs and services on the cluster.